TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 <date-time> RPC Provider: http://localhost:8545/
 ```

+Try this: `chifra status --terse --chain gnosis`.
+Does it work?
+You're multi-chain!

 ## Are we finished?

 There are a few things that we have not yet completed for the multi-chain work.
 We are working on these actively, but they do not materially harm any functions.
 We did not want to delay release.